Last Updated on July 18, 2023 by admin

 - Icigna: Open-source computer system and network monitoring application.

-- Nagios Core: Nagios Core, is a free and open-source computer-software application that offers monitoring and alerting services for servers, switches, applications, and services.
+- Nagios Core: Nagios Core, is a free and open-source computer software application that offers to monitor and alerting services for servers, switches, applications, and services.

 - Zabbix: Zabbix is an enterprise-class open-source monitoring software tool.